 I then painted my pumpkins, the fun part!

 To decorate my little mini pumpkins, I added some gold paint,and then a little finely textured glass glitter around the sides.
 I like the gray concrete color.

 If you wanted to get really fancy and complicated, you could use a concrete dye in your mix if you were making a bunch and really change up the color.

-I made mine into votive holders, but I think they are just so cute.
+I made my mini-concrete pumpkins into votive holders, but I think they are just so cute.
 Let me know if you try it!